Monday, September 3, 2007

 He was woken up at 7:00 AM by the friendly tap, tap, tap on his door from a local prostitute.
 I scored with the great souvenirs he brought back!
 A hand towel with a silk-screened frog saying "I'm so happy here I could just shit" and a plastic "Horny Hillbilly" that I will refrain from describing in more detail.

-Brad got back this past week from a trip to Florida.
-Being the romantic soul he is, he bought me an alligator head AS WELL as a nifty and practical alligator claw back scratcher.
+The next leg of his trip had him swinging through Florida.
+Being the romantic soul he is, he brought me an alligator head AS WELL as a nifty and practical alligator claw back-scratcher.
 The alligators did meet an untimely death but I can assure you they were recycled scraps from an Alligator Meat Farm!
 The Gator Head has been a true inspiration as I've been planning a Ye Olde Vibe for our Parlor / Living Room.
 I've also been wanting to include Brad's Grandfather's Last Rites Box and our 3-D Saint Rita (with the thorn in her forehead)

 Saint Cecelia is our Parlor's current Patron Saint.
 Music is her gig and she's often portrayed holding (or playing) a pipe organ.
 When people see our Saint Cecelia sculpture they get confused and think she's holding a bunch of large Cuban cigars.
 Here's our our little shabby-chic Saint Cecelia collection: